 Julie Kim Richards

-Julie Kim Richards has dedicated the past 12 years of her social work career to fighting domestic violence and other forms of gender violence through the work of the New York Asian Women’s Center.
-As the Director of Programs, she is responsible for the management and oversight of clinical services, which include counseling, case management, advocacy/accompaniment services, emergency hotline, and crisis shelters.
-Her clinical services team also provides legal assistance for survivors of domestic violence, human trafficking, sexual assault, and child victims/witnesses to domestic violence.
-Julie also oversees NYAWC’s new initiatives and special projects, including those designed to train other professionals to provide linguistically and culturally specific services to Asian domestic violence victims.
+Julie Kim Richards is Director of Programs at Womankind (formerly the New York Asian Women’s Center).
+She manages and oversees clinical services related to domestic and gender-based violence, including counseling, case management, advocacy and accompaniment services, the emergency hotline, and crisis shelters.
+Her clinical service team provides legal assistance to survivors of domestic violence, human trafficking, sexual assault, and child victims/witnesses to domestic violence.
+Ms. Richards also oversees Womankind’s new initiatives and special projects, including those designed to train other professionals to provide linguistically and culturally specific services to Asian domestic violence victims.